quantumlib/Stim/doc/python_api_reference_vDev.md

             the same seed on a machine that supports AVX instructions and one that only supports SSE instructions may produce different simulation results.

-            CAUTION: simulation results *MAY NOT* be consistent if you vary how many shots are taken.
-For example, taking 10 shots and then 90 shots will give different results from taking 100 shots in one call.
+            CAUTION: simulation results *MAY NOT* be consistent if you vary how the circuit is executed.
+For example, reordering whether a reset on one qubit happens before or after a reset on another qubit can result in different measurement results being observed starting from the same seed.

     Returns:
         An initialized stim.TableauSimulator.